matvej-g/transcendence/Milena_notes/progress_milena.md

 - put script things from index into extra file router.ts
 - added safe fallback and router:notfound event.
 - Todo:
-	- how to include language button in landing page??
+	[x] how to include language button in landing page?? (moved it beneath) [x] adjust game section (flex and margin)
-	- adjust game section
+	? - could we have http files outside of index?
+To avoid merge issues
 	- create http friends
 	- give values to profile page
 	- logout button should really logout (username ets -> default/NULL?)